- Written by Dr.Mehmet Demircioglu

 Travel convenience is not a problem by itself.
 Many international patients choose Turkey because the logistics are easier and the cost can be more reasonable.
 The weak decision is treating logistics as proof of surgical quality.
 A smooth airport pickup does not tell you whether the donor area will be respected.

 Start by making your own comparison, not by trusting ranking lists that describe every clinic as the best.
+If the phrase best hair transplant clinic in Turkey is part of your search, test it as a clinical claim, not a ranking label.
 A useful comparison should record the named surgeon, consultation quality, who performs each surgical step, patient volume per day, donor planning, hairline design approach, aftercare, price transparency, and how clearly the clinic answers difficult questions.
+Checking how many patients a clinic treats per day belongs in the comparison, not as an afterthought.

 Be careful with polished marketing.
 A clinic can show a beautiful result and still be weak for your case.
-Photos needs judgment for lighting, angle, hair length, wet versus dry hair, donor-area appearance, and whether the same patient is shown clearly before and after.
-A page on whether you can trust hair transplant before and after photos is useful because photos can educate patients, but they can also hide weak density or donor damage if shown selectively.
+Photos need judgment for lighting, angle, hair length, wet versus dry hair, donor area appearance, and whether the same patient is shown clearly before and after.
+Before you trust hair transplant before and after photos, remember that photos can educate patients, but they can also hide weak density or donor damage if shown selectively.

 Public feedback can help you notice patterns, but it should not become your only evidence.
 One angry comment does not prove a clinic is unsafe.
 One perfect comment does not prove it is excellent.
-I look for repeated patterns, especially around surgeon involvement, communication after surgery, donor-area appearance, naturalness, and whether the clinic takes responsibility when the patient has a concern.
+Repeated patterns matter more, especially around surgeon involvement, communication after surgery, donor area appearance, naturalness, and whether the clinic takes responsibility when a concern appears.

 A proper consultation should not begin with a fixed graft number.
 It should begin with diagnosis.
 The surgeon or medically responsible doctor should understand your age, hair loss pattern, family history, donor strength, crown involvement, medication situation, previous surgery, scalp condition, and expectations.